wely/DevCamp/HOL/java/02-modern-cloud-apps/README.md

 	}
     ```

-    You will notice that the `@Autowired` annotation is underlined in red - you have to resolve the import for it by hovering the mouse pointer over it, and choose the `import Autowired` quck fix.
+    You will notice that the `@Autowired` annotation is underlined in red - you have to resolve the import for it by hovering the mouse pointer over it, and choose the `import Autowired` quick fix.

     ![image](./media/2017-06-19_13_16_00.png)